-- Lydia Roberts, artist

 For commissions and inquiries email Lydiarobotica@gmail.com.

-Lydia Roberts will also be one of the speakers at the season opening Motos and Photos: NYC event, scheduled for the Kickstarter HQ theatre in Greenpoint, Brooklyn, Thursday, Dec.
-5. For tickets and more information visit motosandphotosnyc.com.
+Lydia Roberts was a speaker at the season opening Motos and Photos: NYC event at the Kickstarter HQ theatre in Greenpoint, Brooklyn, Thursday, Dec.
+5. For more information on future events visit motosandphotosnyc.com.

 Back to Homepage [+]